matthewbrookes/matasano/README.md

 ###Running tests
-From the top level execute tests for specific sets using the full module name of the test suite e.g. `python -m tests.setone`
+From the top level execute tests for specific sets using the full module name of the test suite e.g. `python -m tests.setone` From the top level execute tests for all sets using the command `python -m tests.allsets`